Friday, March 8th, 2024

 Designer of the Year:

 • First Place Overall Winner receives a certificate and the beautiful Lotus Cup trophy to keep.
-In addition, the winner will receive $500.00 toward registration to represent Illinois State at the 2024 Sylvia Cup at the Society of American Florists Annual Convention.
+In addition, the winner will receive $500.00 total toward registration and travel to represent Illinois State at the 2025 Sylvia Cup at the Society of American Florists Annual Convention.
 Travel, hotel and any remaining registration fees will be at the designer’s expense.

 • First Runner-Up Overall receives a certificate and second place ribbon.